SrainApp/srain/docs/gtk4-migration.rst

   ``GMenuModel`` instead of Glade-defined ``GtkMenuItem`` trees.
 - ``data/ui-gtk4/app_menu.blp`` now captures the GTK4 Blueprint shape for the application popover menu and shared menu models.
+- ``buffer_menu.glade`` has been removed; buffer and chat menu items are now created in code, which isolates the remaining menu migration to runtime APIs.

 Recommended order
 =================